suhani1804/Crypto-Exchange/README.md

 # Installation process

-Make sure you have npm installed [a link](https://nodejs.org/en/download)
+Make sure you have npm installed [click here](https://nodejs.org/en/download) to install

 Run this to install all the dependencies
 ```